LemmyMwaura/flow-editor/README.md

 ## Getting Started

-First clone the repository and switch to the new directory:
+First, clone the repository and switch to the new directory:

 ```bash
  git clone git@github.com:LemmyMwaura/flow-editor.git